 Posters with impressive lists of scheduled performers were a magnet for would-be festival-goers.
 The basic, now iconic, design on this one (by Lance Bragg) was used on posters for three different rock festivals in 1969 and 1970.

 Within two years the multi-day outdoor rock festival had spread across the country, giving vastly larger numbers of Americans a chance to venture much more deeply into the heart of the counterculture itself, and to personally sample some of the trappings and elixirs it had to offer.
 In those early years, each festival was unique, dynamic and experimental, and they evolved fast.
 A few rose to mythic status after films documenting their wonders appeared in theaters nationwide, rapidly swelling the ranks of would-be festival-goers looking for the next festival, and inspiring new entrepreneurs to stage even more of them.
 In one form or another (depending on how the term “rock festival” is defined), dozens of these events occurred in America between 1967 and the mid-1970s.
-California hosted as many as ten, Florida six, and Georgia held two, with the second in 1970 drawing several hundred thousand music-lovers to a rural soybean field in the central part of the state.
+California hosted as many as ten, Florida six, and Georgia held two, with the second in 1970 drawing as many as two hundred thousand music-lovers to a rural soybean field in the central part of the state.
 By the end of that year, over two million young Americans had already had a personal rock festival experience.

 Most revelatory for festival-goers – no doubt in large part because of the sheer size of the crowds – was the sudden sense that the counterculture was big, and because people often came from great distances, it was geographically diverse and interconnected.
 Furthermore, it had a lifespan of far more than a few hours; it was comprised of fully mobile leaders and innovators (i.e., the rock stars, most of whom were only slightly older than their audiences); and – most importantly – it was wide open and welcoming to all comers.
 Audience members could feel that they, themselves, were actually part of it.
 They were making it happen just as much as anyone else.
 They now held one of the brushes and were helping to paint the countercultural canvas.